 Princess was first student to receive a technology grant from The Elsie Project.
 She's pictured here with co-founders, Deb & Jamie McCracken.

-Your contributions will enable us to meet our goals of providing new technology equipment and financial literacy education to students and communities in need.
-Thank you for your support!
+Your contributions will enable us to meet our goals of providing new technology equipment to students and helping fund financial education programs, like VITA, to benefit communities in need.